-Even very nice, honest people find themselves tempted to lie if they’ve caused a car accident.
+As a Denver personal injury attorney, I find that nice, honest people find themselves tempted to lie if they’ve caused a car accident.
 Why do you think so many hit-and-runs occur every single day?
 Most hit-and-run events aren’t the big, dramatic news stories you see on the local news.
 Most hit-and-runs occur in parking lots when a genuinely nice person in a car swipes another car and drives away.

 The Denver Police Department’s crime statistics recently indicated that, since 2013, hit-and-runs involving cars and pedestrians had increased by 70%!
 Also, according to the stats, neighborhoods that had the highest numbers of hit and runs in that same time frame were Stapleton, Baker, Five-Points, Capitol-Hill and Montbello.

 People lie, or avoid the truth, all the time after car accidents.
 This is another reason that witnesses are so important.
 If someone can corroborate your story, you can beat the liars.